-General Practice is becoming increasingly complex from an ageing population with multiple morbidities and the shift of services from secondary to primary care, yet GP training remains largely the same.
-Extended training is now recommended, initially proposed as a fourth GPST year, but more recently as a broad based four year speciality training programme.
+General practice is becoming increasingly complex due to an ageing population with multiple morbidities and the shift of services from secondary to primary care, yet GP training remains largely the same.
+Extended training is now recommended, initially proposed as a fourth GP specialty trainee year, but more recently as a broad-based 4-year specialty training programme.